-One of the most beautiful coastlines in the world is more than just a scenic drive.
-Big Sur astounds with a myriad of impressive California state parks, a profusion of unique places to see, and countless thing to do, ranging from hiking, wildlife watching, and simply taking it all at your own pace.
+One of the most beautiful coastlines in the world, the Central California Coast is more than just a scenic route.
+The Big Sur Drive astounds with a myriad of imposing California state parks, a profusion of unique sites, and countless outdoor activities that range from hiking, wildlife watching, and simply taking it all at your own pace.

-It hasn’t been even 4 years since we first visited Big Sur.
-In late February, barren of all its signature spring wildflowers, the area still bestowed on its visitors the most impeccable vistas pared with a few manmade structures.
-The Bixby Creek Bridge was one of them.
+It hasn’t even been 4 years since we first visited Big Sur.
+In late February, barren of all its signature spring wildflowers, the area still bestowed on its visitors the most impeccable vistas paired with a few man-made structures.
+The famous Bixby Creek Bridge was one of them.

 It took us the second try to recognize the whole magnitude of the North and Central Coasts of California.
-Consisting of several state parks, Big Sur features some of the most visited places and offers some of the classic things to do on the California coast.
+Consisting of several state parks, the Big Sur Drive area features some of the most beautiful places and offers some of the iconic views on the California coast.

-THE BEST THINGS TO DO AND PLACES TO VISIT IN BIG SUR
+THE BEST THINGS TO DO AND PLACES TO VISIT ALONG BIG SUR DRIVE

 1. Point Lobos State Natural Reserve